Symmetric Group Gauge Theories and Simple Gauge/String Dualities: Symmetric Group Gauge Theories

 \section{\texorpdfstring{Symmetric Group Gauge Theories}{}}

 In this section, we briefly review two-dimensional topological field theories and their equivalence to Frobenius algebras.
 See e.g. \cite{DijkgraafPhD,Atiyah:1989vu,Moore,DVV,Kock} for excellent introductions and summaries.
 We then concentrate on the Dijkgraaf-Witten theory \cite{Dijkgraaf:1989pz} of principal $S_n$ bundles on Riemann surfaces.
 We show that the algebra of partial permutations \cite{IvanovKerov} encodes all information on this theory for every value of $n$.
 We moreover introduce and motivate a multiplicative basis of the partial permutation algebra that will play an important role in section \ref{GaugeStringDuality}.
+Subsections \ref{TQFTFA} to \ref{topological quantum field theory} are an efficient review of standard facts spread over the mathematics and physics literature.
+Subsection \ref{PartialPermutationsAndExtendedAlgebra} has more originality since it makes considerably more explicit how the infinite $n$ partial permutation algebra of \cite{IvanovKerov} plays a crucial role in interpreting the grand canonical Hurwitz theory as a topological quantum field theory, a point left largely implicit in \cite{OP1}.